 Monmouth Castle was first built to defend Norman England against the Welsh in the late 11th century.

-Whitchurch in Herefordshire is where two of my great-great grandparents, James Evans and Sarah Hardwick, were married in 1849, departing immediately afterwards for Australia.
+I took a detour from Offa’s Dyke Path to visit Whitchurch in Herefordshire, where two of my great-great grandparents, James Evans and Sarah Hardwick, were married in 1849, departing immediately afterwards for Australia.